IDH2 inhibitorFDA-approvedFirst-line

 How it works

-Blocks the IDH2 enzyme, which is overactive in AML cells, preventing them from multiplying.
+Blocks the IDH2 enzyme, which is involved in cancer cell growth and survival.

 Cancer types